 All characters, locations and events are copyright George RR Martin and the events that take place during this game can and will deviate from series canon.

-Most of the kids I grew up with barely knew Braavos existed.
+Most of the children I grew up with barely knew Braavos existed.

 There were a few who were curious about the lands across the Narrow Sea, but for the most part it was all about the gossip and impressing one’s parents.
 My mother had just been happy I was alive.
 I never felt the compulsion to impress anybody.
-Since I found the lessons dull and the company irritable, I was often running down books and maps in Storm’s End and engaging the maester with questions while the other children played.
+Since I found the lessons dull and the company irritable, I was often running down books and maps I could get my hands on, and engaging the maesters with questions while the other children played.

 “The Greyjoys have started a rebellion, and Lord Stannis needs me back home.
 It won’t be like the little skirmishes we’ve had here and there with pirates.
 It will be a brutal, extended business and I want you nowhere near it.”

 “I can fight.”
-I was nine.
+I was eleven.
 Of course I protested.
 “I can carry water to the wounded.”

 “You’re a brave boy, Cadmon, but you’re still a boy.
 It’s important for you to stay safe.
 Stay in Braavos, stay close to the docks.
 I promise you, you won’t go any longer without word than I can help it.
 Maester Cressen will take my letters and send them across the Narrow Sea to you.”

 “You could learn to write yourself, you know.”

 Ser Davos made a face.
 “Such things are for smarter men.
 You’re smarter than I am already.
 Keep that up.
 Be smart, and stay here.
 Learn.”

 I wasn’t happy about it.
 “You’re starting to sound like my mother.”